pir ghaib waterfall balochistan

 This development has resulted in an influx of local tourists, especially during the summer months, many of whom flock to the paradise seeking respite from the busy city life.
 Nevertheless, the site has also become popular with throngs of religious tourists who come to pay their respects at the now-reconstructed shrine of the patron saint Pir Ghaib.

-On the one hand, where the development efforts of the government seem to have been quite fair.
+On the one hand, the development efforts of the government seem to have been quite fair.
 One still can’t help but wonder if the transformation of Pir Ghaib from a remote sanctuary into a vibrant tourist destination is worth it if it is not tied to the ideals of sustainability.

-A cursory glance around the surroundings will reveal not only the magnificence of nature, but also the poison itself, which could one day spoil the beauty of the region.
+A cursory glance around the surroundings will reveal not only the magnificence of nature but also the poison itself, which could one day spoil the beauty of the region.